alabamenhu/Intl-CLDR/README.md

    4999 if `:additive<all>`).
 Because there were many ways of doing this, there are probably more options than necessary.
 Defaults to False.

+## Genders

+CLDR contains some data about the way that languages combine genders.
+This data is only for combining *people* and not arbitrary objects.
+To use, there are three enum values, `Male`, `Female`, and `Other`.
+Pass a list of these enums to `group-gender`, followed by an appropriate language tag.
+Currently requires a language tag to be passed.
+The result is the gender (in plural) that should be used with the group.  (`Other` is the CLDR terminology, in many languages it might be referred to as *neuter*)

 # Version History
+  * 0.4.1
+    * Greatly improved support for a <local-number> token.
+    * Added support for Genders (only people, as that's what CLDR data has).
   * 0.4.0
     * Initial support for importing all CLDR data into a single repository in `Intl::CLDR`
       * DateTime formatting currently uses it.